 Live music performances & workshops

-The innovative team at Encore Musicians have recently launched a wide array of virtual music experiences, designed to inject some fun into your Christmas party.
-They offer everything from festive team-building activities (such as a rap writing workshop!) to live performances from award-winning musicians and DJs.
+The innovative team at Encore Musicians have recently launched a wide array of virtual music experiences, designed to inject some fun into your virtual party.
+They offer everything from team-building activities (such as a rap writing workshop!) to live performances from award-winning musicians and DJs.